teo-richard/ucd_aq_proj/research_report.md

 ---

 \newpage

+**Acknowledgments**

+This undergraduate research project uses data from a study on air quality forecasting preferences in Pakistan.
+Professor Arman Rezaee (Department of Economics, University of California, Davis) is an author on the research project and provided access to the data.

 \tableofcontents
 \newpage

 # Executive Summary

-This repository contains an exploratory empirical analysis examining willingness to pay (WTP) for air quality forecasting services in Punjab, Pakistan.
+This report documents an undergraduate exploratory empirical analysis examining willingness to pay (WTP) for air quality forecasting services in Punjab, Pakistan, using data from a research project studying air quality forecasting preferences.
 The study investigates which variables predict WTP and examines how treatment attribution to different sources—EPD (Environmental Protection Department, government-run) versus PAQI (Pakistan Air Quality Initiative, citizen-run)—affects consumer preferences.

 The analysis began as a purely exploratory investigation into what factors predict WTP for air quality forecasting.
 After testing multiple statistical approaches (OLS, Lasso, Bayesian Spike-and-Slab), the data revealed that treatment assignment was the dominant predictor, explaining 41.6% to 67.2% of variance in relative WTP depending on the treatment group.
 This finding motivated a shift in focus toward understanding heterogeneous treatment effects using causal forests.

 **Key Finding:** Treatment assignment dominates all other factors in predicting relative WTP preferences.
-Few demographic, behavioral, or household variables consistently predict absolute WTP.
+No demographic, behavioral, or household variables consistently predict absolute WTP.
 However, causal forest analysis reveals meaningful heterogeneity in treatment effects, with work hours (as an income proxy), geographic location, and baseline government approval explaining approximately 55% of treatment effect variation.

 \newpage